Enhance Sample Efficiency and Robustness of End-to-end Urban Autonomous Driving via Semantic Masked World Model: Preliminary

 \subsection{World Model}

-We consider sequences $\{o_t,a_t,r_t\}_{t=1}^T$ with discrete time step $t$, sensor observations $o_t$, continuous action vectors $a_t$, and scalar rewards $r_t$.
-A typical recurrent latent state-space model(RSSM) resembles the structure of a partially observable Markov decision process.
-It splits the latent state $s_t$ into a deterministic variable as $h_t$ and stochastic variable as $z_t$, and predicts the future states $s=\{h_t,z_t\}_{t=1}^T$ with both the deterministic path and stochastic path.
-The parameters of the RSSM are optimized by maximizing the variational bound using Jensen's inequality:
+In this work, we consider sequences $\{o_t,a_t,r_t\}_{t=1}^T$ where $t$ denotes the discrete time step, $o_t$ is the sensor observation, $a_t$ is the continuous action vector, and $r_t$ is the scalar reward.
+A typical recurrent latent state-space model (RSSM) is shown in Fig.~\ref{rssm-model} and resembles the structure of a partially observable Markov decision process (POMDP).
+In RSSM, the latent state $s_t$ is partitioned into a deterministic component $h_t$ and a stochastic component $z_t$, and predicts the future states $s=\{h_t,z_t\}_{t=1}^T$ with both the deterministic path and stochastic path.
+The parameters of the RSSM are optimized by maximizing the variational bound using Jensen's inequality: \begin{small}